-Suzi Quatro was born Susan Quatrocchio in Detroit on 3 June 1950 - the daughter of Detroit jazz band leader Art Quatro.
+Susan Kay Quatro was born in Detroit on 3 June 1950 – the daughter of Detroit jazz bandleader Art Quatro (the family name “Quattrocchi” having been shortened to Quatro).

-Suzi's professional career started in the mid-Sixties when under the name Suzi Soul she became a TV Go-Go dancer.
+She played bongos for her dad’s jazz band at the age of 8, dropped out of school at 14 and started her professional career in the mid-Sixties when under the name Suzi Soul she became a TV Go-Go dancer.

-She later teamed up with her two sisters to form The Pleasure Seekers, an outfit that remained together for five years and even at one point were flown to Guam to entertain US troops wounded in Vietnam.
+She later teamed up with two of her sisters to form The Pleasure Seekers, an outfit that remained together for five years and even, at one point, were flown to Guam to entertain US troops wounded in Vietnam.

 A brief sojourn with her sister Patti’s band, Fanny – as well as her own band (Cradle) followed.